 An installation aims to link together heterogeneous archival materials with layers of images, projections, sound and videos.
 In this way, the socio-economical and urban changes stem from the micro-historical studies and value is given to the spectators' memories and habits.
 A digital collage of a photograph and a blueprint of the cinema from the 60s is enlarged and projected on the wall.
 The phrase "I silenti sogni entrarono così nella sala" ["thus silent dreams entered the theatre"] concludes Carlo Emilio Gadda's story "Cinema" (1931), which ends with the beginning of a silent film screening at Cinema Garibaldi.
 This phrase becomes a beam of light projected into the room, evoking the primal dimension of the cinematic experience.

-In the video "fregüia" (crumb in Milanese dialect), a spectator's

-Eleonora Roaro, "fregüia"
+In the video "fregüia" (crumb in Milanese dialect), a spectator's testimony is transformed into visual material, linked to the presence of a Motta store near the cinema and the consumption of sweets during the screenings.
+A Buondi, the first snack to be industrially produced in Italy by Motta since 1953, first wrapped in plastic, is crushed between Eleonora Roaro, "fregüia"

-Single-channel video | 3'00''
+Single-channel video | 3'00"

 1920x1080 HD 16: 9

 Sound: In.Visible

 Edition 3 + AP | 2020